-County child welfare workers must still use their professional judgment and their social work skills when completing assessments and making decisions about the case.
+Assessment caseworkers must still use their professional judgment and their social work skills when completing assessments and making decisions about the case.
 These tools do not take the place of complete documentation in the case record.

 Determining whether a child is abused, neglected, and/or dependent requires careful assessment of all the information obtained during the CPS Assessment process.
-In making a case decision, it is important to assess not only that maltreatment has occurred, but also the current safety issues, any future risk of harm, and the need for protection.
+In making a case decision, it is important to assess not only whether maltreatment has occurred, but also current safety issues, future risk of harm including future system involvement, and the need for protection.

-USE OF NC FAMILY RISK ASSESSMENT
+USE OF THE NC STRUCTURED DECISION MAKING RISK ASSESSMENT